-Crassula 'Dorothy' is an attractive dwarf hybrid between the species Crassula susannae and Crassula deceptor.
-It is a very slow growing succulent plant with thick rosettes that clump readily.
+Crassula 'Dorothy' is a dwarf succulent with thick rosettes that clump readily.
 The rosettes shows a beautiful design and are larger than those of Crassula susannae, but still quite small.
-The white flowers appear in autumn and each rosette that is even hardly big enough develops an inflorescence, so the plant flowers abundantly.
+They are up to 0.9 inch (2.2 cm) in diameter.
+The flowers are white and appear in fall.
+Each rosette that is even hardly big enough develops an inflorescence, so the plant flowers abundantly.

 How to Grow and Care

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.

 Repot as needed, preferably during the warm season.
 To repot your Crassula, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.